 High Mowing Organic Seeds

-This well-respected Vermont-based company is a go-to source for organic vegetable, flower, and herb seeds with more than 700 heirloom and open-pollinated varieties in their catalog.
+This well-respected Vermont-based company is a go-to source for organic vegetable, flower, and herb seeds, and their catalog includes a wide range of heirloom and open-pollinated varieties.

 Johnny’s Selected Seeds

 I can’t say enough good things about this company!
-Johnny’s has been serving market gardeners since the early 1970s.
-They offer an insane range of vegetable, herb, and cut flower seed, along with tools and supplies—hoop house benders, bouquet sleeves, seed-starting supplies, and high-quality hand tools.
+Located in Maine, Johnny’s has been serving market gardeners since the early 1970s.
+They offer a tremendous range of vegetable, herb, and cut flower seeds, along with tools and supplies—hoop house benders, bouquet sleeves, seed-starting supplies, and high-quality hand tools—and their online technical growing information can’t be beat.
+They have everything you need, and the quality is great.

-Chris and I had the pleasure of visiting their trial farm and shipping warehouse several years back, and we were blown away by the level of quality and care that goes into everything that they do.
-Cut flower seed manager Hillary Alger (pictured above) has done a fantastic job expanding their range of flower seeds and supplies over the last few years, and I’m excited to see what she has in store for the future.
+Chris and I had the pleasure of visiting their trial farm and shipping warehouse several years back, and we were blown away by the level of quality and care that goes into everything they do.
+Cut flower seed manager Hillary Alger (pictured above) has done a fantastic job expanding their range of flower seeds and supplies, and I’m excited to see what she has in store for the future.

 Lunaseed Farm

-Lunaseed Farm is a new little seed company located on the Olympic Peninsula.
-Owner Twozdai (pronounced Tuesday) is a Floret Workshop alum who took over the Essential Blooms plot at Finnriver Farm & Cidery.
-Twozdai specializes in sweet peas but has plans to expand into other cottage garden favorites in the near future while staying focused on low-till, regenerative, and organic growing practices.
+Lunaseed Farm is a small seed company located on the Olympic Peninsula in Washington state.
+Owner and Floret Flower Farming Workshop alum Twozdai (pronounced Tuesday) specializes in sweet peas and other cottage garden favorites with a focus on no- or low-till, regenerative, and organic growing practices.

 Peace Seedlings